H8202/Defect-Analysis-Dashboard/README.md

 - **Exploratory Data Analysis (EDA)**: Analyzed distributions, trends, and outliers using `pandas` and visualizations.
 - **Data Cleaning & Feature Selection**: Ensured there were no missing values, removed irrelevant columns to streamline modeling.
 - **Supervised Machine Learning**: Trained and evaluated Random Forest and Logistic Regression classifiers.
-- **Class Imbalance Handling**: Applied SMOTE and class imbalance to improve detection of rare defect events.
+- **Class Imbalance Handling**: Applied SMOTE and class imbalance to improve detection of minority class.
-- **Power BI Dashboarding**: Created interactive visualizations and KPIs for stakeholder-friendly communication.
+- **Power BI Dashboarding**: Created visualizations and KPIs for stakeholder-friendly communication.
 - **Root Cause Identification**: Used model insights to identify maintenance hours and quality score as primary defect drivers.
 - **Process Interpretation for Quality Improvement**: Linked statistical and ML insights to potential changes in production and quality practices.
-- **Version Control & Documentation**: Managed the project using Git/GitHub and documented all steps clearly.

 ---

 ## 🛠️ Tools & Technologies

 - **Python**: pandas, scikit-learn, imbalanced-learn (SMOTE)
-- **Power BI**: for dashboarding and interactive visualization
+- **Power BI**: for dashboarding and visualization
 - **Jupyter Notebook**: for model development
 - **Git & GitHub**: version control and project sharing

----

-## 📁 Repository Structure